A Second Main Theorem for Entire Curves Intersecting Three Conics: Proof of the Key Vanishing Lemmas

 For any global section $P \in H^0(\mathbb{P}^2, E_{2,3}T^*_{\mathbb{P}^2}(\log\mathcal{C})\otimes\mathcal{O}(-1))$, after suitable normalization, we may view $P$ as a global section of $E_{2,3}T^*_{\mathbb{P}^2}(\log\mathcal{C})$ vanishing along a divisor $\{\zeta=0\}$ for some fixed $\zeta \in H^0(\mathbb{P}^2, \mathcal{O}(1))$.
 For simplicity, we take $\zeta := Z_2$.
 On $\{J \neq 0\}$, by Proposition~\ref{prop4}, $P$ has the local decomposition:

-where, by Serre's GAGA principle~\cite{MR82175} applied to the algebraic vector bundle \(E_{2,3}T_{\mathbb{P}^{2}}^{*}(\log\mathcal{C})\), the coefficients \(R,R^{k,3-k}\) are algebraic rational functions on \(\{J \neq 0\}\); consequently they can be written in the form
+where, by Serre's {\sc gaga} principle~\cite{MR82175} applied to the algebraic vector bundle \(E_{2,3}T_{\mathbb{P}^{2}}^{*}(\log\mathcal{C})\), the coefficients \(R,R^{k,3-k}\) are algebraic rational functions on \(\{J \neq 0\}\); consequently they can be written in the form

-The core technical advances of our approach involve two principal components: \begin{itemize} \item[(i)] Employing algebro-geometric techniques to establish the uniform bound of $\ell$, thereby reducing the infinite-dimensional problem to a computationally tractable finite-dimensional linear algebra framework;
+The core technical advances of our approach involve two principal components: \begin{itemize} \item[(i)] Employing algebro-geometric techniques to establish a uniform upper bound of $\ell$, thereby reducing the infinite-dimensional problem to a computationally tractable finite-dimensional linear algebra framework;

-\item[(ii)] Implementing a verification scheme (executed in Maple) that confirms the identical vanishing $P \equiv 0$ through explicit computation with judiciously chosen specializations of the coefficients $A_{\bullet}$, $B_{\bullet}$, and $C_{\bullet}$. \end{itemize} The semi-continuity principle then guarantees the extension of this vanishing property to all generic coefficient choices $A_{\bullet}$, $B_{\bullet}$, $C_{\bullet}$.
+\item[(ii)] Implementing a verification scheme (executed in Maple) that confirms the identical vanishing $P \equiv 0$ through explicit computation with certain carefully chosen coefficients $A_{\bullet}$, $B_{\bullet}$, and $C_{\bullet}$. \end{itemize} The semi-continuity argument then guarantees the extension of this vanishing property to all generic coefficients $A_{\bullet}$, $B_{\bullet}$, $C_{\bullet}$.

 On the affine chart $U_0 \cap \{J \neq 0\} = \{Z_0 \neq 0\} \cap \{J \neq 0\}$ with coordinates $(x_1,x_2) = (Z_1/Z_0,Z_2/Z_0)$, the section $P$ has the local expression:

 where the coefficients $R_0, R_0^{k,3-k} \in \mathbb{C}(x_1,x_2)$ are rational functions whose denominators consist of powers of the discriminant $D$ defined in~\eqref{what is D}, and which vanish to order $1$ along the divisor $\{x_2=0\}$.